CreepySasquatch/HDRMods/pages/Guides/Game Specific Guides/Hitman3.md

 sidebar: false
 ---

-{% include callout.html type="important" content="<b>As of ReShade 6.6.0 and 6.6.1 this guide no longer works!
-This is due to a compatibility issue with ReShade and Special K that prevents some games from working at all when both are used together.
-Rolling back to ReShade version 6.5.1 breaks the RenoDX mod for Hitman 3 so that's not a valid option either.
+{% include callout.html type="important" content="<b>As of ReShade version 6.6.0, you'll need to disable DLSS and Reflex in the game options before you use Special K with it.
+After you start the game with Special K and ReShade, you can re-enable DLSS but leave Reflex off.
+Fix was posted by Nexus user Trademark.

-However, you can use Pmnox's Display Commander ReShade addon to force Borderless Fullscreen mode like we were going to use Special K for.
+However, you can also use Pmnox's Display Commander ReShade addon to force Borderless Fullscreen mode like we were going to use Special K for.
 Link: <https://github.com/pmnoxx/reshade-display-commander> </b>" %}

 {% include callout.html type="note" content="<b>In 2023 Hitman 3 was renamed to Hitman: World of Assassination, and all three recent Hitman games (Hitman 1 in 2016, Hitman 2 in 2018, and Hitman 3 in 2021) are now part of this single game.</b>" %}